msv-lab/f1x/doc/Manual.md

 ### Command-line interface ###

-The f1x command-line tool accepts user options, executes the repair algorithm and saves the generated patches in unidiff format. f1x prints log messages on the standard error output and terminates with zero exit code if and only if it finds a patch.
+The f1x command-line tool accepts user options, executes the repair algorithm and saves the generated patches in unidiff format. f1x prints log messages on the standard error output and terminates with the following exit codes:

+- `0` if a patch is found
+- `122` is no patch is found
+- a non-zero code in case of errors

-Typically, you need to pass only five arguments to f1x:
+Typically, you need to pass the following mandatory arguments:

 - The source directory.
 - The suspicious source files (`--files` option).